vijay-chauhan07/Pockito/README.md

 # todo-app
-Toda app is a event  notification system which sends deadline  before one hour through email
+Toda app is a event  notification system which sends deadline  before one hour by email

 This app is developed with help:-
 Python 3.8